-Most location and service productions come to Canada from the US — CMPA logged 261 incoming US productions in 2015-16, an increase of 32% on the previous year — but many visiting projects are dual-nationality productions made under one of the country’s 50-plus co-production treaties.
+Most location and service productions come to Canada from the US — CMPA logged 304 incoming US productions in 2016-17, an increase of 16% on the previous year — but many projects shooting in Canada are dual-nationality productions made under one of the country’s 50-plus co-production treaties.

-Though some of the provincial incentives have been trimmed — most recently British Columbia cut its basic production services tax credit from 33% to 28% and its digital animation and visual-effects credit from 17.5% to 16% — the decline in the value of the Canadian dollar (which in the past five years has fallen more than 25% against the US dollar) has kept the local industry humming.
+Though some of the provincial incentives have recently been trimmed, the decline in the value of the Canadian dollar (which over the past five years has fallen more than 20% against the US dollar) has helped keep the local industry humming.

-The Canadian Film or Video Production Tax Credit (CPTC) for official co-productions is a 25% refundable credit on qualifying Canadian labour spend (net of provincial incentives) on projects that pass Canadian content tests.
-The Canadian Film or Video Production Services Tax Credit (PSTC) for co-venture projects is a refundable credit of 16% of the qualifying Canadian labour spend (net of provincial incentives) with a minimum worldwide spend of $750,000 (c$1m).
-Full details at Canadian Audio-Visual Certification Office
+The Canadian Film or Video Production Tax Credit (CPTC) is a 25% refundable credit on qualifying Canadian labour spend (net of provincial incentives) on projects that are official treaty co-productions or that pass Canadian content tests.
+Full details are available via the Canadian government.

 Infrastructure and crews

-Canada is the second largest country in the world, with an area of 3.85m sq miles (10m sq km), 40% of it situated north of the Arctic Circle.
-The major cities in the east and west of the country are linked by the Trans-Canada Highway, but travel to the northern regions can be more difficult.
+Canada is the second largest country in the world, with an area of 3.9 million square miles, 40% of it situated north of the Arctic Circle.
+The major cities in the east and west of the country are linked by the Trans-Canada highway, but travel to the northern regions can be harder.
 The biggest international airports are in Toronto, Vancouver, Calgary and Montreal.
 Flight times from Vancouver in the west to Toronto and Montreal in the east range from four-and-a-half to five-and-a-half hours.
 Getting to Europe takes about 10 hours from Vancouver and seven from Toronto and Montreal.